In Iraq, powerful militias assassinate protesters with impunity

-Mass street demonstrations were crushed last year with deadly force, often by paramilitary groups that the protesters denounced.
-Now, as some activists prepare to run in elections, prominent figures in the protest movement are being picked off as they walk the streets or drive home at the end of the day.
+Mass street demonstrations were crushed last year with deadly force, often by paramilitary groups that the protesters have denounced.
+Now as some activists prepare to run in elections, prominent figures in the protest movement are being picked off while they walk the streets or drive home at the end of the day.

-The assassinations, officials and human rights monitors say, underscore the reach of Iraq’s militia network over citizens who dare to criticize them and over a political system that is meant to hold them accountable.
+The assassinations, officials and human rights monitors say, underscore the reach of Iraq’s militia network — to punish citizens who dare to criticize it and control a political system meant to hold it accountable.

 Early Sunday, videos showing the murder of one of Iraq’s best-known activists, Ehab al-Wazni, made their grim procession across millions of Iraqi cellphone and television screens.
-Black and white footage from the southern city of Karbala hours earlier showed a gunman approaching Wazni’s car calmly.
+Black-and-white footage from hours earlier in the southern city of Karbala showed a gunman calmly approaching Wazni’s car.
 He stopped by the driver’s window, shot the activist at the wheel and ran off into the night.

-Less than 24 hours later, news of another attempted killing rippled through social media: This time the victim was in surgery after surviving a bullet to the head and shoulder.
-A photograph posted to social media Tuesday morning showed journalist Ahmed Hasan lying in his hospital bed, eyes closed and with an oxygen mask to his face.
+Less than 24 hours later, news of another attack rippled through social media: This time the victim was in surgery after surviving a bullet to the head and shoulder.
+A photo posted to social media Tuesday morning showed journalist Ahmed Hasan lying in a hospital bed, his eyes closed and an oxygen mask on his face.

 “It’s a message to us all,” said another Karbala-based activist, Saeed Askar, reached by phone after scrambling to move his family to another city overnight.
 “No matter what we do, the situation will always remain the same.
 Those death squads will always be in power.”

 Iraq is experiencing a period of relative stability after decades when conflict repeatedly left civilians caught in the middle.
-In 2019, a popular anti-government protest movement occupied parts of Baghdad and southern cities for months as a generation raised in the shadow of the 2003 U.S.-led invasion decried the corrupt political system it had installed, as well as the influence of neighboring Iran.
+In 2019, an anti-government protest movement occupied parts of Baghdad and southern cities for months as a generation raised in the shadow of the 2003 U.S.-led invasion decried the corrupt political system it had installed, as well as the influence of neighboring Iran.

-At first, the demonstrations appeared to weaken long-standing taboos over criticism of militia groups linked to Tehran.
-In scenes reminiscent of the fall of Iraqi dictator Saddam Hussein, protesters used sandals to beat photographs of militia leaders, and graffiti denounced the men as killers.
+At first, the protests appeared to weaken long-standing taboos against criticism of militia groups linked to Tehran.
+In scenes reminiscent of the fall of Iraqi dictator Saddam Hussein, protesters used sandals to beat photos of militia leaders, and graffiti denounced the men as killers.

-That moment did not last: Iraq’s human rights commission says it has registered 81 assassination attempts against anti-government activists and journalists since the protests began.
-At least 34 have been killed, almost a third of them following the appointment of a new prime minister, Mustafa al-Kadhimi, who came to power vowing justice for the slain activists.
+That moment did not last: Iraq’s human rights commission says it has registered 81 assassination attempts against anti-

+government activists and journalists since the protests began.
+At least 34 have been killed, almost a third of them after the appointment of a new prime minister, Mustafa al-Kadhimi, who came to power vowing justice for the slain activists.

-Mounting threats are now stalking their friends and associates.
+Mounting threats are now being made against their friends and associates.
 Disillusionment and fear have forced many into exile.
-“They came to my father two weeks ago and told him my name was on their list” said one photographer, speaking on the condition of anonymity out of concerns for his family’s safety in Baghdad.
+“They came to my father two weeks ago and told him my name was on their list” said one photographer, speaking on the condition of anonymity out of concern for his family’s safety in Baghdad.

 “I left Iraq and everything I love,” he said.
 “My work, my friends, my family.
 But they still came to my house.”